Ayuhoney/frog_jump/README.md

     │   ├── background.jpg
     │   └── obstacle.png

-index.html: The main HTML file for your game. style.css: The CSS file for styling your game's visual elements. script.js: The JavaScript file containing the game logic and interaction.
+index.html: The main HTML file for my game. style.css: The CSS file for styling my game's visual elements. script.js: The JavaScript file containing the game logic and interaction.
-README.md: A markdown file providing information about your project, how to set it up, and how to play the game. assets/: A directory to store all your project's assets. images/: A subdirectory for image assets used in the game.
+README.md: A markdown file providing information about my project, how to set it up, and how to play the game. assets/: A directory to store all my project's assets. images/: A subdirectory for image assets used in the game.

-Your README.md could look something like this:
+my README.md could look something like this:

 # Frog Jump Game Project

 Welcome to the Frog Jump Game project!
-This is a simple web-based game implemented using JavaScript, HTML, and CSS.
+This simple web-based game is implemented using JavaScript, HTML, and CSS.

 ## How to Play

 1. Clone or download the repository.
-2. Open the `index.html` file in your preferred web browser.
+2. Open the `index.html` file in my preferred web browser.
 3. Use the arrow keys to control the frog's jumps and avoid obstacles.
 4. Collect points by successfully jumping over obstacles.
-5. Have fun and challenge yourself to achieve a high score!
+5. Have fun and challenge myself to achieve a high score!